Dan Arnold Hiking

 Kirkjufell at Sunset

-The drive along the northern peninsula from Berserkjahraun to Grundarfjordur is very beautiful with Kirkjufell being a highlight.
+The drive along the northern peninsula from Berserkjahraun to Grundarfjordur is very beautiful with Kirkjufell being a highlight

 Campsite across from Kirkjufell